YazeedT/Geo-Crime-Stats-API/README.md

 The Geo Crime Stats API provides comprehensive crime statistics for any given ZIP code in the United States.
 It does this by utilizing the `nominatim.openstreetmap.org` and `crimeometer.com` APIs to fetch geographical coordinates and crime data respectively.
 The reported crime data is for a 6 month period.

+NOTE: This functionality is available for over 700 urban areas, predominantly encompassing larger cities.
+An error will be returned in the absence of any available data.

 ## API Endpoint

 - **Endpoint:** `URL/get-csi?zipcode=YOUR_ZIP_CODE&distance=DISTANCE_IN_MILES`